mewmew/notes/projects/README.md

     - [ ] Update passwords.
 * [ ] Categorize files as either replaceable or irreplaceable.
     - [ ] Upload a copy of privacy insensitive irreplaceable files.

+# Project Disconnect

+Technology has the potential to connect us, yet I've never felt more disconnected.
+This project aims to re-connect me with life and the people I truly care about.

+* [x] Use mobile phone at most once per week (*started 2015-05-27*).
+* [ ] One day per week without using a computer.
+* [ ] One week per month without using a computer.
+* [ ] One month per year without using a computer.